A Celebration of Football's Greatest Copycat Clubs

 There are many others, including Venezuelan side Deportivo Táchira, who were founded as Juventus in San Cristóbal; Serie D club S.D.D.
 Massese; and the defunct Brazilian side Adap Galo Maringá.
 Some took the name, while all pinched the iconic black and white strip, meaning that Notts County's sartorial legacy stretches far beyond Turin.

 Juve are not the only Italian side to inspire imitators.
 The defunct Canadian team most recently known as St. Catharines Wolves were formed in 1967 as Club Roma Soccer Association, and won a number of domestic titles during the seventies.
-Though they later switched to St. Catharines to reflect the local area, the badge remained a near carbon copy of AS Roma's and the side played in the same colors as I Giallorossi.
+Though they later switched to St. Catharines to reflect the local area, the badge remained a near carbon copy of AS Roma's and the side played in the same colours as I Giallorossi.
 In South America, Peruvian side Club Atlético Torino were founded in 1946, when the Turin outfit were perhaps the finest team in Europe.
 They play in the same maroon kit in homage to I Granata.
 And then there are the myriad five-a-side teams named in partial homage to Inter Milan – titans such as Inter Yer Nan, and those plucky triers at Inter Yer Sister.

 We now switch our attention back to proper football clubs with Santos.
 As the team where both Pele and Neymar cut their teeth, the Brazilian giants have already given plenty to the world of football.
 What's more, they have inspired clubs in Costa Rica, Angola, Guyana and even Estonia, all of whom use the name many miles from its original home on the Brazilian coast.